Why Elephants Pose A Threat To Rohingya Refugees

 "We are involved with the elephants here simply due to the fact that their migratory path has been cut off with the influx of refugees."

 The elephants end up in the camps, McCallion says, because they're instinctively trying to follow a path they've taken in the past.
-"It's just in their DNA and they will keep naturally trying to take that route."
+"It's just in their DNA, and they will keep naturally trying to take that route."

 He says the elephants travel each year back and forth between Myanmar and Bangladesh foraging on local vegetation.
 But as the Rohingya refugee camps have expanded, the settlements have taken over areas where the elephants used to graze and blocked them from getting to other grazing spots.